Equity, Diversity, and Inclusion

 Our Commitments:

-• Improving diversity in the profession, particularly in leadership
+• Improving diversity in the profession, particularly leadership

 • Reducing barriers to licensure and leadership opportunities, and the profession in general